Keto Sangria Recipe Sugar-Free

 There are plenty of keto-friendly fruits you can add to your low-carb Sangria recipe.
 The best keto fruits to flavor this keto sangria recipe are:

 I highly recommend using frozen fruits.
 They cool down the drink and release their flavor gradually.

 Alcohol should be consumed in moderation.
 Even if this keto sangria is lower in carbs than other Sangria recipes, it has the same effect on health as any alcohol-based drink.
-It will get you drunk if you overdrink it.
+It will make your head spin if you overdrink it.